-Our management team is led by Justin Davis-Rice, Chief Executive Officer, who joined Bendon in 2011 and is responsible for leading our revenue growth.
+Our management team is led by Justin Davis-Rice, Executive Chairman, who joined Bendon in 2011 and is responsible for leading our revenue growth.
 Prior to joining Bendon, Mr. Davis-Rice co-founded Pleasure State.
+Anna Johnson, Chief Executive Officer, brings to us a track record of over 25 years' experience driving growth across a number of industries, including consumer electronics, outdoor adventure and intimate apparel.
 The rest of our senior management team has a wealth of retail and business experience at Gazal, Specialty Fashion Group, and Pleasure State.
 We have developed a strong and collaborative culture aligned around our goals to create the most sensual, functional and comfortable lingerie and underwear for women and men all over the world.